jhipster/generator-jhipster-nodejs/ROADMAP.md

 * Blueprint to generate monolitich/microservice app with NestJS basic templates
 * Swagger support
-* Entity ORM generation for prod database (mongodb) and dev database (default db is sqlite already configured)
+* Entity ORM generation for prod database (sql) and dev database (default db is sqlite already configured)
 * Basic security management with jwt
-* Maven simple orchestration to run server with client part in case of monolithic app with frontend code
+* Maven simple orchestration to run server with client part in case of monolithic app using frontend code
 * All subgenerators (without services)

 > Let it free to give advices or tips!